 The court will hold a probation violation hearing.
 This is like a mini-trial where you can present evidence (such as witnesses, surveillance video, etc.) to contest the state’s claim that you violated probation.

-There are several possible consequences for a felony probation violation.
+There are several possible consequences of a felony probation violation.
 The court can:

-- warn you and reinstate the same terms (a “second chance”),
+- give you a warning and reinstate the same terms (a “second chance”),

 - modify the terms and include harsher conditions, or

-- revoke it and order the maximum county jail time or state prison time for your underlying offense.
+- revoke probation and order the maximum county jail time or state prison time for your underlying offense.

 - if you want to move, you must first get court approval, and